ooples/pine_script_docs/source/primer/Next_steps.rst

 and the popup version, which can be accessed from the Pine Editor, by either CTRL + clicking on a keyword, or by using the Editor's "More/Pine Script reference (pop-up)" menu.
 The Reference Manual is translated in other languages.

-There are five different versions of Pine, so be sure the documentation you use corresponds to the Pine version you are coding with.
+There are five different versions of Pine.
+Ensure the documentation you use corresponds to the Pine version you are coding with.

 Stuck on a piece of code?